usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 <ol>
   <li> Several  Weka parallel Posix file systems for user home and data.
 At the backend and ,
-invisible and transparent to the users, each of these storage system consists of a NVMe cache of a few PB, and a spining disk basked CEPH s3 object storage.
+invisible and transparent to the users, each of these storage system consists of a NVMe cache of a few PB, and a spinning disk backed CEPH s3 object storage.
 All the file system metadata reside in the NVMe cache.
   <li> The S3DF also mounted a Lustre file system that was previously used by the SDF system (S3DF's predecesssor).
   <li> GPFS and AFS from the older faclities are mounted read-only on a few interactive login nodes to facilitate
 data migration